 Perform a good deed

 It not only instantly boosts your mood, but also leads to long-lasting happiness.
 Why?
 Acts of kindness make us feel optimistic.
 UK studies show that good deeds have more impact on your well-being if you do a variety of things.
-So buy someone a coffee today and surprise a friend with a small gift tomorrow.

 Try flexing your shoulders